ingadhoc/sale/sale_order_type_dummy_confirmation/README.rst

 Sale Order Type Dummy Confirmation Integration
 ==============================================

 We add dummy confirm option on sale types.
-If company has 'dummy confirm' then all orders will be 'dummy confirm', if not, then we will chec if sale type has 'dummy confirm' or not.
+If company has 'dummy confirm' then all orders will be 'dummy confirm', if not, then we will check if sale type has 'dummy confirm' or not.

 Installations
 =============